CentaurusInfra/mizar/docs/design/dft.md

 level description language.
 Figure [7] shows a high level layout of this idea.
 The Scaled Endpoint operator takes the Scaled Endpoint configuration - written in a high level language - and generates a specification table.
-A function verifier, such as Gravel , takes the specification table and predefined specification of the middleboxes as inputs and provide a proof of the correctness of the Scaled Endpoint configuration.
+A function verifier, such as Gravel, takes the specification table and predefined specification of the middleboxes as inputs and provide a proof of the correctness of the Scaled Endpoint configuration.
 If proved correct, the Scaled Endpoint propagates the specification table to